rudderlabs/rudderstack-docs/destinations/clevertap.md

 {% endtab %}
 {% tab title="iOS" %}

-1. Add Push Notification as a Capability in Target-> `Signing & Capabilities` of your app when opened in Xcode.
+1. Add Push Notification as a capability by navigating to Target - `Signing & Capabilities` of your app when opened in Xcode.

-2. Register push notifications for iOS devices on clevertap dashboard either by uploading Auth Key or APNS Push Certificate inside settings -> Channels -> Mobile Push -> iOS.
+2. Register the push notifications for the iOS devices on your CleverTap dashboard either by uploading Auth Key or APNS Push Certificate by navigating to **Settings** - **Channels** - **Mobile Push** - **iOS**.

-3. Then inside your app add the below code just after initializing rudder-ios sdk to register for push notifications.
+3. Then, add the following code in your app just after initializing RudderStack's iOS SDK to register the push notifications.

 ```objectivec
 #import <UserNotifications/UserNotifications.h>